yanezreed/pyside6-tests/NOTES.md

 * first initializing an object "init(self)" then accessing parents functionality through "super()"

-note (rubber ducking process): that unlike using a decorator i can just pass the parent class as a argument into the subclass, using "super().init" gives me access to the process the parent class executes (initializes) when creating its own objects.
+note (rubber ducking process): that unlike using a decorator i can just pass the parent class as a argument into the subclass,<br>
+using "super().init" gives me access to the process the parent class executes (initializes) when<br>
+creating its own objects.<br>

-meaning that when "init(self)" is used an object is initialized and can technically then use all of the functionality/methods of the parent via "self."
+meaning that when "init(self)" is used an object is initialized and can technically then use all<br>
+of the functionality/methods of the parent via "self."<br>

-but because i have included "super().init" im passing the values/functionality which are given to the parent classes objects, with the difference being i now have the ability to include more and more of code ie. more values "self.value = 2" or more functionality by adding methods in this new subclass (which will have to be compatible with the combination of code given to the object from both the subclass and parent class initialization)...
+but because i have included "super().init" im passing the values/functionality which are given to<br>
+the parent classes objects, with the difference being i now have the ability to include more and more<br>
+of code ie. more values "self.value = 2" or more functionality by adding methods in this new subclass<br>
+(which will have to be compatible with the combination of code given to the object from<br>
+both the subclass and parent class initialization)...<br>

 note: